-Two days later it’s publication day, and I am walking around Witch Weekly on eggshells.
-Every time Mildred arrives with a new assignment I stare guiltily like Miss Norris caught me in the corridors after hours, until she becomes so uncomfortable that she hurries away.
-Every owl that swoops by is suddenly Rose, descending on me for producing such a rag of an article under her name.
-Suddenly I am regretting my decision.
-Forget Rose getting sacked, I could get sacked!
-Why has this not occurred to me before?!
+Two days later, it’s publication day, and I’m walking around Charm on eggshells.
+Every time Mildred arrives with a new assignment, I stare at her so guiltily that even she becomes uncomfortable and hurries away.
+Every time Ward asks me for something, I fear I’m going to be sacked.
+Every owl swooping by is Rose, descending on me for producing such an awful rag under her name.
+Suddenly I am doubting my decision.

 I literally tiptoe past Mr. Ward’s office at one point, terrified.

-But by 2:00 I haven’t been caught.
-No explosions, no hexes, and no sacking.
-Maybe this whole ordeal has gone over better than expected?
-Unable to contain myself any more, I scurry through the corridors, narrowly avoiding having my eye poked out by a soaring paper airplane.
+But by two o’clock I haven’t been caught.
+No explosions, no hexes, and no sacking… Maybe this whole ordeal has gone better than expected?
+Unable to contain myself, I scurry through the corridors, coffee in hand.

-Rose stiffens when she sees me and immediately starts making shooing motions with her hands.
+Rose stiffens when she sees me and starts making shooing motions.

-I roll my eyes.
-“Oh, come off it,” I grumble and cast a silencing charm around the room.
-“There, is that better?”
+I roll my eyes and cast a silencing charm around the room.
+“Better?”

 “I just wanted to see how everything went.
-With, you know.”
-She doesn’t answer so I shift uncomfortably and ask the question that I’ve been dying to know all day.
-“So, I mean, did... did Blakeslee like it?”
+With, you know…” She doesn’t answer so I ask the question that I’ve been dying to know all day, “So, did Blakeslee like it?”

-Rose’s face clouds over and she begins sifting through the parchments on her desk, though I’m pretty sure she’s not actually looking for anything.
-“Yeah,” she says with a shrug.
-She doesn’t look at me as she says, “Everything went fine.
+Rose’s face clouds over.
+She sifts through the parchments on her desk, though I’m pretty sure she’s not actually looking for anything, and doesn’t meet my eyes.
+“Yeah, everything went fine.
 I don’t know Blakeslee’s opinion.”

 “You don’t?”
 I try not to sound too disappointed.

 Rose takes off her red glasses and pinches the bridge of her nose, as if dealing with me is a great chore.
-“Look, Edie, I know your work doesn’t allow you to interact with Blakeslee regularly, so you don’t know how she is, but I can’t just ask my editor in chief her opinion on my article--”
+“Look, Edie, I know you don’t really interact with Blakeslee, so you don’t know how she is.
+But she’s a very busy woman.
+I can’t just march up there and ask her opinion on my article—”